Kong/docs.konghq.com/app/1.1.x/configuration.md

 #### prefix

 Working directory.
 Equivalent to Nginx's prefix path, containing temporary files and logs.

 Each Kong process must have a separate working directory.

-Default: `/usr/local/kong`
+Default: `/usr/local/kong/`

 ---

 #### log_level

 Log level of the Nginx server.
-Logs can be found at `<prefix>/logs/error.log`
+Logs are found at `<prefix>/logs/error.log`.

 See http://nginx.org/en/docs/ngx_core_module.html#error_log for a list of accepted values.